 Member at large

 Tom Spraggs is the owner and operator of Spraggs Law, a full-service law firm.
 He holds a Bachelor of Laws, Master of Laws, and Masters of Business Administration.
 His law firm has experienced significant growth over the last several years, and his lifelong passions for technology and learning have helped him develop unique approaches to collaborative work processes and practice management.
 Recently, the firm was acknowledged by the Canadian Bar Association with the 2016 Innovative Workplace Award.

 Tom Spraggs joined the BCLI board of directors in 2012 by appointment of the Attorney General.
 He has served on the Strategic Planning Committee, the Audit, Finance and Risk Committee (as Chair).
-He was appointed Vice Chair on August 31st, 2016.
+He was appointed Vice Chair September 2016-2018 and Chair in September 2018.

 Tom is active in the community.
-He serves as the Vice Chair of Douglas College where he has also served on a number of committees.
-Tom is an active member of the Canadian Bar Association and co-chairs the Civil Litigation Tri-Cities/New Westminster section.
+He has served as the Vice Chair of Douglas College Board where he also served on a number of committees.
+Tom is an active member of the Canadian Bar Association and chairs the Civil Litigation Tri-Cities/New Westminster section.
 As a member of the Law Societies of British Columbia, Yukon and Alberta, Tom’s work has been primarily in civil litigation, and he also has a strong interest in administrative law and governance.
-He has been a frequent participant in the CLEBC Solo and Small Firm Conference, this year sitting as Course Chair.
+He has been a frequent participant in the CLEBC Solo and Small Firm Conference.

 - Margaret H. Mason, Q.C., Treasurer